Islander Hot Dogs

 Hot Dogs with Spicy Sauce and Grilled Onions

 I used one of my favorite hot sauces, Louisiana Hot Sauce, to kick these hot dogs with spicy sauce and grilled onions up a bit.
 Louisiana hot sauce has some heat and spice, but it isn’t overpowering at all.
 And it’s not overly vinegary like some hot sauces.
 For the BBQ sauce I used a spicy version for a nice extra kick.
+You could go light on both and still have a great hot dog.

 Also try my Islander hot dogs.